 Interested in medicine?
 Scranton graduates often have their choice of health professional schools.

-Of the 970 applicants to doctoral health professions schools over the past 17 years, an average of 78% were accepted to schools of medicine, dentistry, veterinary medicine, podiatry and optometry.
+Of the more than 1,200 applicants to doctoral health professions schools over the past 20 years, nearly 80% were accepted to schools of medicine, dentistry, veterinary medicine, podiatry, optometry and pharmacy.
+Our acceptance rates are consistently higher than the national acceptance rates.

 Law Schoolsplus or minus

-Some of the nation’s most prestigious law schools – Boston College, Cornell University, Notre Dame, the University of Pennsylvania, and William and Mary – regularly accept our graduates.
+Some of the nation’s most prestigious law schools – Boston College, Notre Dame, the University of Pennsylvania, Villanova University, and William and Mary – regularly accept our graduates.

 Volunteeringplus or minus